schalkburger/css-outline-bookmarklet/README.md

 ---

-This orignal code is from zaydek.github.com/debug.css with some modifications made by me.
+The orignal code is from [zaydek](zaydek.github.com/debug.css), with some modifications made by me.
 You can read about the thought process behind this bookmarklet from [this article](https://forum.freecodecamp.org/t/here-s-my-favorite-weird-trick-to-debug-css/189151).